Heritage Resources Management (HERM) 322

 - Identify and describe some of the important theoretical and applied issues in collections management in contemporary heritage institutions.

 - Apply their knowledge of methods and theory for collecting, storing, documenting, and conserving heritage collections.

 - Unit 1: Heritage Collections: The Historical Legacy

 - Unit 5: The Process: Collecting and Documenting

-- Unit 6: Managing Collections Data.
+- Unit 6: The Process: Managing Collections Data

-- Unit 7: The Process: Artifact Storage and Conservation
+- Unit 7: The Process: Collections Care

-- Unit 9: Access and Collaboration
+- Unit 9: Access, Collaboration, and Repatriation

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.